nk-coding/hylimo-re/README.md

 # HyLiMo Requirements Elicitation Information & Overview

 > **TL;DR**: HyLiMo is a Tool for hybrid (both textual and graphical) modeling of UML class diagrams.
-During the meeting, we discuss what the DSL for class diagrams could look like, and which features can be supported in the graphical view.
+During the meeting, we discuss what the DSL _(textual concrete syntax)_ for class diagrams could look like, and which features can be supported in the graphical view.

 ## Background

 Creating UML class diagrams is a common task for software engineers.
-Therefore, several tools already exist for this purpose, e.g. MermaidJS or diagrams.net.
+Therefore, several tools already exist for this purpose, e.g., MermaidJS or diagrams.net.
 Most of these tools can be put into two categories:
-1. **Descriptive DSL, Autolayout**: A External DSL is used to describe the structure of the Diagram, the graphical representation is then generated based on the given DSL text.
+1. **Descriptive DSL, Autolayout**: An External DSL is used to describe the structure of the Diagram, the graphical representation is then generated based on the given DSL text.
 Typically, manual layouting is not at all or is very limited supported.
 1. **Graphical editor**: The diagram is created using a graphical editor, typically with completely manual layouting (or limited autolayout support)

-As both approaches have their benefits, recently, tools using hybrid/blended modeling appeared, e.g. [D2](https://d2lang.com/tour/intro/) and [Structurizr](https://structurizr.com/).
-These tools typically use a descriptive external DSL, and allow to add/remove and update the contents of diagram elements (e.g. classes) in the graphical view.
+As both approaches have their benefits, recently, tools using hybrid/blended modeling appeared, e.g., [D2](https://d2lang.com/tour/intro/) and [Structurizr](https://structurizr.com/).
+These tools typically use a descriptive external DSL, and allow to add/remove and update the contents of diagram elements (e.g., classes) in the graphical view.

 However, manual & precise layouting is **not supported** as only autolayouting is implemented, forcing users to use less efficient approaches when precise or custom layouting is required.